Alan Longmuir: Death

-Longmuir died on 2 July 2018 at Forth Valley Royal Hospital in Larbert, Scotland, after contracting an illness while on holiday in Mexico, where he had been a patient at the Galenia Hospital in Cancún but had been cleared to return home.
+Longmuir died at 6am on 2 July 2018 at Forth Valley Royal Hospital in Larbert, Scotland, after contracting an illness before going on vacation in Mexico, where he had been a patient at the Galenia Hospital in Cancún but had been cleared to return home.
 He was 70 years old.
+He was flown by air ambulance from Mexico back to Scotland.